What is the Norovirus?

 Commonly referred to as the winter “Vomiting Bug”, Norovirus is a term given to a group of stomach viruses that cause inflammation in the stomach and intestines.
-The Center for Disease Control and Prevention (CDC) estimates that, on average, there are 19 to 21 million reported cases of Norovirus each year within the United States.
+The Centers for Disease Control and Prevention (CDC) estimates that, on average, there are 19 to 21 million reported cases of Norovirus each year within the United States.
 Currently, this year, there have been several outbreaks reported across the country.
 Therefore, people must become aware of the virus and how to prevent themselves from catching it.

 How Norovirus is Contracted